shakes76/PatternAnalysis-2024/recognition/3D-UNT 48790835/README.md

 - Utilize data augmentation techniques to improve model generalization.
 - Load and preprocess Nifti file formats for volumetric data analysis.

+## Quick Start

+To get started with the 3D UNet model for prostate segmentation, follow these steps:

+1. **Clone the Repository**: Clone the repository to your local machine.
+2. **Install Dependencies**: Ensure you have the required libraries installed.
+3. **Prepare the Dataset**: Download the Prostate 3D dataset and place it in the `data/` directory.
+4. **Run Training**: Execute the training script to begin training the model on the Prostate 3D dataset.

 ## Results

 ### Training and Validation Loss